 For years, concurrent with his performing career, Pejman has been very active in teaching and educating people in the arena of rhythm and percussion.
 He has numerous instruction manuals that await publication.
 He received the prestigious Durfee Foundation Master Musician Award twice for dissemination and propagation of Persian music in the US.
 In 1999, he founded Neyreez World Music Institute in Southern California where for years he taught classes alongside other notable musicians.

-Since 1999 Pejman has composed a large body of music for dance which he has performed extensively in concert with renowned dancer and choreographer, Banafsheh Sayyad and her ensemble, NAMAH in Europe and North America, marking the first time Contemporary Persian dance and music were brought onto stage.
+Since 1999 Pejman has composed a large body of music for dance which he has performed extensively in concert with renowned dancer and choreographer, Banafsheh Sayyad and her ensemble, NAMAH in Europe and North America, marking the first time Contemporary Persian dance and music were brought onto the stage.

 Pejman has also been active in film music.
 His recordings include Prince of Egypt and Prince of Persia.
-He was commissioned by the Los Angeles Master Choral and performed at Disney Hall with the Choral in 2007.
+He was commissioned by the Los Angeles Master Chorale and performed at Disney Hall with the Choral in 2007.

 Sounds of Arabia in Abu-Dhabi